Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Statistical learning.md

 In other cases only an **external representation** of dissimilarities is available and the resulting model is an **undirected and weighted graph** of entities connected by edges.
 From <https://www.intelligent-optimization.org/LIONbook/>.[^13]
 ***
-The external representaion of dissimilarity will be discussed in **Graph Algorithm**.
+The external representation of dissimilarity will be discussed in **Graph Algorithm**.

 #### K-means